Q. Essential Service – Is Winnipeg Harvest an essential service?

 Conversely, ensuring that every Manitoban who needs food support has it, not only improves their overall health and wellness, but also minimizes the load on already stressed healthcare and justice systems and keeps Manitobans safer and stronger.

 Winnipeg Harvest is the principal distributor of food to Manitobans in need.
 In a normal month, we provide food support to 70,000 people including 25,000 children via 300 food banks and agencies across the province.
-Since COVID-19 struck Manitoba, demand for food is rising and we expect to feed 90,000 people in April.
+Since COVID-19 struck Manitoba, demand for food is rising by 30%.

 The Government of Manitoba also declared Winnipeg Harvest, along with our food banks and agencies, an essential service in April 2020.